Perhaps the best known of all football trading strategies is the “lay the draw” strategy.

 Quite a few people cottoned on to the fact that when a goal was scored in a football match, the odds on the draw would jump upwards, sometimes quite dramatically.

-With the advent of the betting exchanges such as Betfair, this meant you could simply lay the draw in any football match – without any idea of who was going to actually win the game – and as soon as a goal was scored you could close out your bet for a profit.
+This meant you could simply lay the draw in a lot of football matches – without any idea of who was going to actually win the game – and as soon as a goal was scored you could close out your trade for a profit.

 Here is an example of the method in action, with a very simple lay the draw trade: